manudragon333/qdb/Angular.md

 2.0 to 4.0 has reduced it’s bundled file size by 60%.

-# Advantages and dis-advantages of Angular

-# Why do you use typescript in Angular development
+# Why do you use TypeScript in Angular development

 # Whats is difference b/w TS and JS